 The Dairy Division permits and inspects the dairy farms in Indiana.
-There are approximately 1200 Grade A farms and 120 manufactured grade farms (sometimes referred to as Grade B).
 A large portion of these farms are located in northern Indiana.

 The Dairy Division has field inspectors located throughout the state that are responsible for conducting routine inspections of these farms.
-Link to inspector area map.
 Dairy farms are required to be inspected a minimum of every six months; most are inspected more frequently as needed.

-The majority of Indiana dairy farms are made up of the average farmily farm, milking 100-200 cows.
+The majority of Indiana dairy farms are made up of the average family farm, milking 100-200 cows.
 Indiana also has several major production farms with carousel systems milking 1000-2000 cows.
-There are currently six farms using robots for their milking.
-However, Indiana still has several manufactured grade farms using milk cans for milk storage rather than bulk tanks of silos.
+Indiana also has several farms using automatic milking systems (robots).
+However, Indiana still has several manufactured grade farms using milk cans for milk storage rather than bulk tanks or silos.

-Indiana currently has ten dairy farms that process their own milk, farmstead operations, in their own approved and licensed dairy products processing facility.
+Indiana has several farms that process their own milk, in their own approved and licensed dairy products processing facility.
 Some are operated as Grade A and some process as manufactured grade.

-The majority of the dairy farms in Indiana are cows, however there are some dairies milking goats grade A and manufactured grade.
+The majority of the dairy farms in Indiana milk cows, however there are some dairies milking goats.

 Regulations vary between Grade A and manufactured grade, but regardless of size all farms receive the same level of inspection by BOAH staff to ensure that the milking practices are safe.